ArnaudHalvick/sql-playground/components/ui/inputs/docs/README-toggle.md

 ## Overview

 The Toggle component is a two-state button built on Radix UI primitives.
-It provides a pressed/unpressed state with visual feedback, commonly used for toolbar actions, formatting controls, and feature toggles.
+It provides a pressed/unpressed state with visual feedback, commonly used for toolbar actions and feature toggles.

 ## Features